arkency/posts/posts/2015-12-04-in-memory-fake-adapters.md

 areas we lower their capacity `@places[place_name] -= quantity`.
 That's it.

 In-memory adapters are often used as a step in the process of building [_a walking skeleton_](http://alistair.cockburn.us/Walking+skeleton).
-Where your system don't integrate yet with a real 3rd party dependency but with something that pretends to be it.
+Where your system does not integrate yet with a real 3rd party dependency but with something that pretends to be it.

-## How to keep fake adapter and real one in sync?
+## How to keep the fake adapter and the real one in sync?

 Through the same scenarios but you stub HTTP API responses (based on what you observed while playing with the API) for the sake of real adapter.
 The fake one doesn't care.
-Oversimplified example below.
+An oversimplified example below.

 ```
 #!ruby